-Students will be required to complete internships and service learning experiences.
 Students will be educated to embody the spirit of "men and women for others," and encouraged to address issues of social justice and sustainability.
 Students will develop creative and interpersonal skills to be adept writers, good listeners and speakers.
 Emphasis will be placed on building skills to work with diverse populations and understanding cultural sensitivity.